EXPLAINER: 5 Facts You Need to Know About the Israel-Gaza Conflict

-- Gaza Has Spent $175 million on Terror Rockets in a Week But Has No Money for Vaccines or Education
+- Gaza Has Spent Millions on Terror Rockets But Has No Money for Vaccines or Education

 Israel came under fire for not providing the Palestinians with vaccines (never mind that it doesn’t have any legal responsibility to and never mind that despite that, it did send vaccinations).

-To date, more than 3,500 rockets have been launched at Israeli cities in just over a week – which at $50,000 a pop, amounts to a whopping $175 million.
-That’s not including the hundreds of millions spent building subterranean cross-border tunnels to smuggle terrorists and weapons into Israel.
+To date, more than 3,800 rockets have been launched at Israeli cities in just over a week.
+Several hundred were the long-range, far more expensive rockets.
+This is aside from the hundreds of millions of dollars spent building subterranean cross-border tunnels to smuggle terrorists and weapons into Israel.
+But let’s not forget that, at least when it comes to the rockets, Iran is footing the bill and pays for and delivers all of Hamas’s rockets.

 Turns out the same Palestinian rulers who have no money for vaccines somehow have endless money to manufacture thousands of deadly rockets and construct miles of terror tunnels to attack Israeli civilians.